jeremynoesen/AISpongeLite/README.md

 ## Usage

 - `/generate`: Generate an episode.
 Only one episode can be generated at a time globally.
-There is a 3-minute cooldown upon successful generation.
-Generation may take around 15 minutes.
+There is a 3-minute cooldown upon successful generation, unless you purchase the "No Cooldown" subscription ($1.99/Mo).
+Generation may take a few minutes.
 - `/status`: Check if an episode can be generated.
 This will show if an episode is generating, if you are on cooldown, or if the bot is ready to generate another episode.